ganesh2shiv/Hyundai-Auto-Pause/README.md

 <img align="right" height="96px" src="app/src/main/ic_launcher-web.png">

-Do you miss the pause button on your Hyundai i20's steering?
+Do you miss the pause button on your Hyundai/Kia car's steering?
 This android app enables the existing mute button to also work as pause button while playing music on Android Auto.

 It works by establishing a connection with the car's infotainment system using the classic bluetooth (not BLE) and observes the volume change/mute events.